meteor/meteor/content/routing.md

 </template>
 ```

-*Snippet 5.1.2: Using the new helper from snippet 5.1.1 to display a blog post's title and content*
+*Snippet: Using the new helper from snippet 5.1.1 to display a blog post's title and content*

 As mentioned in section 4.1, the `page-blog-post` template is coupled to a certain route and a certain layout.
 If you want to render blog posts in many different ways, it could be prudent to factor out the blog post display and formatting logic into a reusable component, in which case the template for the page would become simpler: